Feline idiopathic cystitis: Treatment of an acute episode

-Obstructive episodes of FIC (“the blocked cat”)
+Obstructive episodes of FIC ("the blocked cat")

 Causes

-Obstructive episodes occur in the rarer instances (approximately 15% of FIC cases) when the initial, § non-obstructive attack (see above) is not self-limiting and escalates into partial or full block of the urethra so that voiding of urine is impeded or altogether impossible.
+Obstructive episodes occur in the rarer instances (approximately 15% of FIC cases) when the initial, § non-obstructive attack (see above) is not self-limiting and escalates into partial or full block of the urethra.
+In this case voiding of urine is impeded or altogether impossible.
 Obstruction occurs almost exclusively in male cats due to their long, narrow urethra.
 There are two reasons why a cat may obstruct ("block"):

 Functional blockage

 The block can be functional.
-This occurs when a severe muscle spasm of the urethra occurs to close it shut and the cat is unable to relax himself again to regain normal function.
+This occurs when a severe muscle spasm of the urethra occurs to close it shut (like cramping).
+Unless the cat is unable to relax itself again to regain normal function, it cannot urinate.
 It is intensely painful and is triggered by the underlying inflammation, itself suspected to be caused by the stress of the condition.
 Effectively the cat involuntarily "blocks himself".

 Mechanical blockage

 A mechanical block occurs when actual physical particles obstruct the urethra.
-In 80% of such cases, a urethral plug composed of material generated from the underlying bladder inflammation (eg blood cells, mucus), called matrix, combines with struvite crystals in the bladder to form a hardened obstruction.
+In 80% of such cases, a urethral plug composed of material generated from the underlying bladder inflammation (e.g. blood cells, mucus), called matrix, combines with struvite crystals in the bladder to form a hardened obstruction.
 In a small number of cases, the plug will be composed of matrix alone if no crystals are present.

 Interaction between functional and mechanical blockage in FIC

 Both functional and mechanical blocks can negatively interact to fully obstruct the cat rapidly.
 The underlying inflammation can narrow the urethral opening as well as provoking spasming to cause the walls of the urethra to close shut around a urethral plug forming in it.
-For this reason an anti-spasmodic drug such as prazosin is often advised as it will prevent spasming of the urethra and allow any incipient plug to pass during urinating before it is fully formed and causes obstruction.
+For this reason an anti-spasmodic drug such as prazosin or dantrolene is often advised as it will prevent spasming of the urethra and allow any incipient plug to pass during urinating before it is fully formed and causes obstruction.